May 22, 2026, 2:26 pm | Read time: 2 minutes

 Moles are actually beneficial for the garden: They eat slugs and grubs, and they also aerate the soil.
 However, for many hobby gardeners, they are a nuisance.
 The reason is the mounds that moles leave at the end of their long tunnels.
-On a well-kept lawn, these mounds have no place—at least from the perspective of many garden owners.
+On a well-maintained lawn, these mounds—at least from the perspective of many garden owners—are unwelcome.
 To gently drive the animals out of the garden, you can use a specific home remedy—yogurt.

 Moles in the Garden